Terrorism in Italy

-Years of Lead
+Years of Lead (1969–1980)

 Several scholars have to analyze and understand the causes during the longlasting periods of terrorism.
 Italy has suffered more from such political terrorism than most other European countries, with the exception of Northern Ireland and the Basque Country in Spain.
 In the early 21st century, political scientist Ernesto Galli della Loggia analyzed the issue of the Italian peculiarity, concluding that Italian society is characterized by a trace of violence.
 This interpretation was controversial, with opinions arising on both sides.

 Giovanni Fassanella and Giovanni Pellegrino also addressed the issue of terrorism in their book titled "La Guerra civile" (The Civil War), which explores the fact that Italy has been threatened by outbreaks of civil war, or terrorist events, for more than fifty years.
 This instability has prevented the normal development of Italy.

-There has been widespread suspicion among some analysts that part of the Italian 1970s history was influenced by the activity of members of Secret Services and extra Parliamentary political groups, which had their own interests in destabilizing the Italian political system and influencing political choices.
+There has been widespread suspicion among some analysts that part of the Italian 1970s history was influenced by the activity of members of Secret services and extra Parliamentary political groups, which had their own interests in destabilizing the Italian political system and influencing political choices.

 Terrorism did not succeed in overthrowing the state.
 The several Marxist-Leninist far-left groups were ultimately defeated, and their energy faded.

-At the same time, far-right groups, the same who wanted to change the political formula of the previous twenty five years, the same who terrorized the public opinion in order to underline the incapacity of the democratic system to guarantee the public order and in order to underline the need of an authoritarian regime, were defeated too.
+At the same time, far-right groups, the same who wanted to change the political formula of the previous twenty five years, the same who terrorized the public opinion to underline the incapacity of the democratic system to guarantee the public order and to underline the need of an authoritarian regime, were defeated too.

 The analysis and the debate of this complex historical period are still open.
 Part of the community associate those years with "left terrorism", others with "right terrorism", others with "state terrorism."
 Another part of the community believe that "there is only a partial, confused and often contradictory legal truth".